shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/increase-observability/blackfire/guide.en-ca.md

 {{< partial "observability-suite/body.md" >}}

-The Blackfire automated integration is available for Grid and {{% names/dedicated-gen-3 %}} environments.
+The Blackfire automated integration is available for Grid and Dedicated Gen 3 environments.

 When you create a new environment, it automatically triggers the creation of a Blackfire environment with the same settings.